trigram-mrp/fractureiser/docs/tech.md

 #### 1. Review at mod repositories is inadequate

 What exactly does CurseForge and Modrinth do when "reviewing" a mod?
 We should know as a community, instead of relying on security through obscurity.
-Should be we be running some sort of static analysis? (williewillus has a few ideas here)
+Should we be running some sort of static analysis? (williewillus has a few ideas here)

 #### 2. A lack of code signing for mods